 The MGA identifies an ASP for the purpose of providing a framework for subsequent subdivision and development of the area.
 The ASP is to describe sequence of development, proposed land uses, population density, and general location of transportation routes, public utilities, and may contain other matters Council considers necessary.
-The approval of the South Riel Area Structure Plan does not guarantee development rights.
-At the time of subdivision or development, detailed engineering drawings will be reviewed, and the City will then determine if development can proceed.
+The approval of the South Riel Area Structure development, detailed engineering drawings will be reviewed, and the City will then determine if development can proceed.
 In order to encourage development within the City of St. Albert, Council, by approving this Area Structure Plan, acknowledges the following limitations: